kobolabs/epub-spec/README.md

 ### Two Pages Display in Portrait Orientation on Android

-Fixed Layout content is ususally most legible when it displays 1 page in portrait mode and 2 in landscape mode.
-Control over this setting is given to the [`rendition:spread`](#fixed-layout-fxl-support) meta property in the OPF.
-In cases with graphic novels or books with small text, Fixed Layout content will fail QA for displaying 2 pages in the portrait orientation on Android.
-This issue usually occurs when the `rendition:spread` is set to `portrait` or `both`.

-To display 1 page in portrait mode and 2 pages in landscape mode, in the OPF `<metadata>` section, use:

-`<meta property="rendition:spread">auto</meta>` or `<meta property="rendition:spread">landscape</meta>`
+Not sure what value should be used for your book?
+This section aims to resolve that.

+#### Do you want the greatest legibility and flexibility across all Kobo apps and devices?

+Set the `rendition:spread` value to `auto` or `landscape`.
+Both values will have the same effect; synthetic (2-page) spreads will only appear in landscape.
+These settings are suitable for almost all fixed layout ePubs.

+#### Do you want to prevent two pages from appearing next to one another?

+Set the `rendition:spread` value to `none`.
+Synthetic spreads will not appear.

-When 2-page spreads have been hard-coded together in a single HTML file, this property must be set to `none` to avoid 4 page spreads in landscape mode.
-Even so, Fixed Layout content with hard-coded 2-page spreads spreads may fail QA if text is illegible.
+#### Do you have already have two-page spreads contained in a single HTML file?

+Set the `rendition:spread` value to `none`.
+Any other value will cause four pages to appear in portrait or landscape, or both.
+Please also consider separating the pages so that they can be displayed larger individually.
+Fixed Layout content with hard-coded 2-page spreads spreads may fail QA if text is illegible.

+#### Do you want your children's books to always appear with synthetic spreads?

+Set the `rendition:spread` value to `both`.
+Please consider only using this value when absolutely necessary for the content, as it scales the images and text down when a device is in portrait mode, which can be very uncomfortable to read on a phone or tablet.
+Please also check that your font size is appropriate for such drastic scaling.

 ### External Resources
-Some useful epub resources from around the net.
+Some useful ePub resources from around the net.
 - https://ebookflightdeck.com/handbook
 - https://friendsofepub.github.io/Blitz/